Italian Subjunctive Tenses: How to Match Them With the Main Clause

 LOADING QUIZ…

-How many tenses does the Italian subjunctive have?
+How many tenses does the italian subjunctive have?

 Which subjunctive tense do I use after penso che?